Two generalisations of Leighton's Theorem: Introduction

-There have been several applications of Leighton's Theorem in recent years.
-Woodhouse used his version of Leighton's Theorem for `graphs with fins' to prove pattern rigidity for free groups with line patterns, and applied this to obtain quasi-isometric rigidity for certain doubles of free groups \cite{Woodhouse}.
-Levitt used Leighton's Theorem to solve the commensurability problem for certain generalised Baumslag-Solitar groups \cite{Levitt}.
-Behrstock-Neumann employed Neumann's symmetry-restricted version of Leighton's Theorem to prove quasi-isometric rigidity for certain non-geometric 3-manifold groups \cite{3mlfd}.
-We expect that our two generalisations will lead to similar applications.

 \textbf{Acknowledgements:}\, I would like to thank my supervisor, Martin Bridson, for his advice while I was developing the ideas for this paper, and for his thorough proofreading of the final drafts.
+I would like to thank Ric Wade for helpful comments, which in particular spurred me to produce Theorem \ref{thm:SymObjectLeighton}.
+I would also like to thank the referee for their useful suggestions.